nymtech/nym/documentation/dev-portal/src/nymvpn/testing.md

 ├── timeout
 └── two_hop_perf_test_results.log
 ```
-10. In case of errors, see [troubleshooting section](troubleshooting.md#missing-jq-error) below
-11. When the tests are finished, remove the `nym-vpn-cli` binary from the folder and compress the entire folder as `nym-vpn-tests.zip`
+10. When the tests are finished, remove the `nym-vpn-cli` binary from the folder and compress the entire folder as `nym-vpn-tests.zip`
-12. Upload this compressed file to the [questionnaire](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko-2) upload field when prompted
+11. Upload this compressed file to the [form](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko-2) upload field when prompted

 #### tests.sh